evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro_GEN1/_index.md

 The Audi Q4 45 e-tron quattro (GEN1) has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

-[**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps drivers to drive preemptively and save energy.
 ### Safety systems